-C. Assessment
+A. Assessment

-The assessment rate is two dollars and fifty cents (\$2.50) one dollar and fifty cents (\$1.50) per occupancy per night.
+The annual assessment rate shall be \$1.50 per paid occupancy per night, which is the same rate as the OTBID 2015.
 "Occupancy" means the compensated use of, or the unexercised right to use, a room in an assessed lodging business.
 The assessment rate is a fixed amount, levied upon all assessed businesses at the same rate.
-Assessed businesses will receive the same level of OTBID services irrespective their location or size.
-Smaller assessed businesses will cumulatively pay less annually into the TID fund versus larger assessed businesses based on occupancy and available inventory.
-Assessments will not be collected on the portion of stays that exceed thirty (30) consecutive days (which are also exempt from Transient Occupancy Tax), nor on stays by any officer or employee of a foreign or domestic government on official business, provided billing is made directly to and payment is received from the government agency qualifying for this exemption.
-Assessments pursuant to the OTBID shall not include room rental revenue resulting from stays pursuant to contracts executed prior to June August 1, 2015.
+Assessed lodging businesses will receive the same level of OTBID 2018 services irrespective of their location or size.
+Smaller assessed businesses will cumulatively pay less annually into the OTBID 2018 fund versus larger assessed businesses based on occupancy and available inventory.
+Based on the benefit received, the assessment shall not be collected on: the portion of stays that exceed thirty (30) consecutive days which is also exempt from Transient Occupancy Tax; stays by any officer or employee of a foreign or domestic government on official business, provided billing is made directly to and payment is received from the government agency qualifying for this exemption; and stays pursuant to contracts executed prior to August 1, 2015.

-The amount of assessment, if passed on to each transient, shall be disclosed in advance and separately stated from the amount of rent charged and any other applicable taxes, and each transient shall receive a receipt for payment from the business.
+The assessment is levied upon and a direct obligation of the assessed lodging business.
+However, the assessed lodging business may, at its discretion, pass the assessment on to customers.
+The amount of assessment, if passed on to each customer, shall be disclosed in advance and separately stated from the amount of rent charged and any other applicable taxes, and each customer shall receive a receipt for payment from the business.
 The assessment shall be disclosed as the "OTBID Assessment."
-The assessment shall not be considered revenue for any purposes, including calculation of transient occupancy taxes.
+The assessment is imposed solely upon, and is the sole obligation of the assessed lodging business even if it is passed on to customers.
+The assessment shall not be considered revenue for any purpose including calculation of transient occupancy taxes.